Run-DMC: Tougher Than Leather, changing times

+Run-DMC with the members of Beastie Boys and DJ Hurricane in a 1987 publicity photo to promote the Together Forever Tour.

 After spending 1987 on tour supporting Raising Hell, Run-DMC released Tougher Than Leather in 1988.
 The album saw the group discarding much of their rap rock leanings for a grittier, more sample-heavy sound.
 Despite not selling as well as its predecessor, the album boasted several strong singles, including: "Run's House", "Beats to the Rhyme", and "Mary Mary".
 Though at the time considered a disappointing follow-up to the blockbuster Raising Hell, the album has grown in stature.
 In the 2000 liner notes for the album's re-release, Chuck D of Public Enemy would call the album "...a spectacular performance against all odds and expectations".

 Later in 1988, the group made their second film appearance in Tougher Than Leather, a would-be crime caper that was directed by Rick Rubin and featured special guest performances by the Beastie Boys and Slick Rick.
 The film bombed at the box office, but strengthened the indirect relationship between Run-DMC and the Def Jam label which led to the common misconception that the group was signed to the label.
 They were, however, managed by Russell Simmons, produced by Rick Rubin (who founded Def Jam, along with Simmons), and often shared concert tour spotlight with acts on the label's roster.